 Lets try a new feature for today.
 Book review of Dave Gerr’s book, Nature of Boats.

 Well just to be clear before we get into it I love this book, I can grab it flip thru it and always find something worth re-reading.
 The book is really more a collection of past articles that N.A.
-Dave Gerr has written over the years for various publications (many seem to be from his excellent column from Offshore Magazine. )
+Dave Gerr has written over the years for various publications (many seem to be from his excellent column from Offshore Magazine.
+Which sadly no longer exists. )

 The book covers topics such as boat construction, design , stability and performance.
 It also features a number of drawings from Gerr’s own designs.
 The book’s short articles allow for easy reading while providing a wealth of information, This helps avoid the book feeling over technical (boring) that some of the other books touching on basics of boat design can be.